 The next thing which influenced me was surely the book and movie Fight Club.
-It’s filled with quotes against consumerism, capitalism and property.
+It’s filled with quotes against consumerism, capitalism, and property.
 It has a lot of anarchic ideas, which is probably the main reason it was rated PG 18.

 The things you own end up owning you.

-The next step was probably reading David Allens book Gettings Things Done (GTD), which is a productivity system, but at it’s beginning is some inventory of your stuff.
+The next step was probably reading David Allen’s book Gettings Things Done (GTD), which is a productivity system, but at it’s beginning is some inventory of your stuff.
 This way I got rid of a lot of stuff for the first time.

 The books of Marie Kondō brought Minimalism again into my mind and I did another big cleanup of my flat.
-In general Japan provides very often good ideas to the concept of Minimalism.
+In general, Japan provides very often good ideas to the concept of Minimalism.
 This is because of their history (as mentioned above) and because Japanese homes are very small.

 I gave more than 150 books away (I still own 763) and sold my car.
-I use the subway, bus, car sharing and train to commute or travel.
+I use the subway, bus, car-sharing, and train to commute or travel.

 I scanned most of my documents into digital form and recycled the paper.

 I never had a high interest in fashion, so this was easy for me.
 I buy mostly good quality; simple, plain, timeless.
-Black, white, blue, beige and other simple colors.
+Black, white, blue, beige, and other simple colors.
 No motives or fancy slogans.
 Cotton, wool, leather, linen, denim.
-And I don’t care about brand.
+And I don’t care about the brand.
 But if the nicest and best fitting glasses have Dolce & Gabbana printed on the side, fine.
 I just try not to grab something just because it’s a special brand.

-I switched to green energy some years ago, buy whenever possible organic food and think twice if I need some product.
+I switched to green energy some years ago, to buy whenever possible organic food and think twice if I need some product.
 I still own no microwave or dishwasher and don’t miss them.
 I do waste separation (we Germans are world champions in this discipline).
-My waste disposal company wrote me recently a letter, telling me I use to little garbage (and waste money).
-I used only 305 liter of the yearly obligatory 1560 liter.
+My waste disposal company wrote to me recently a letter, telling me I use little garbage (and waste money).
+I used only 305 liters of the yearly obligatory 1560 liter.
 Maybe I should think of reselling my waste rights.

 When I was young I always wanted a big, big house (preferably on some remote private island).
 But living in a small space is quite helpful for a Minimalist.
 It forces you to make decisions in your own interest.
 I live on 51 m², and this is enough space for 1-2 people.
 That’s why I think twice if I really need to buy something.
 I like the concepts of small space living, but I’m happy to have a separate bedroom.
-This is much more relaxing, because of different temperatures in living and sleeping area.
+This is much more relaxing, because of different temperatures in the living and sleeping area.
 And I do not keep electronics in my bedroom.

 I reduced my contacts on social media to be roughly around Dunbar’s Number, which is a suggested cognitive limit to the number of people with whom one can maintain stable social relationships (150 people).

-Whenever I find some information, I want to remember, I try to store it less often in digital form (I used to have 10000+ notes in Evernote), but instead use analog more often, and create sketchnotes of the basic concepts of an idea.
+Whenever I find some information, I want to remember, I try to store it less often in digital form (I used to have 10000+ notes in Evernote), but instead, use analog more often, and create Sketchnotes of the basic concepts of an idea.

 My calendar is nearly empty, I try to not fill it with appointments and live less planned.

-Minimalism is not a goal to reach, it’s a steady process, which you have to decide for moment to moment.
+Minimalism is not a goal to reach, it’s a steady process, which you have to decide for from moment to moment.
 This is only possible if you are mindful and think about your relationship to material objects.

 As JP Sears jokes: It’s not about being so poor, that you have the inability to have things.
 That’s poverty.
 It’s about being so rich, that you can afford to live like a poor person.
 Following the Minimalist philosophy will definitely be a benefit to your wealth.
-You will not be rich in things, but use your saved money to invest wisely, or spend it on intangible things, make experiences, follow your passions and live a life worth remembering.
+You will not be rich in things, but use your saved money to invest wisely, or spend it on intangible things, make experiences, follow your passions, and live a life worth remembering.